NRC Twitter policy statement

 - unintelligible, irrelevant or so far off-topic such that NRC moderators feel they will not add to the normal flow of the conversation or debate.

-Anyone acting contrary to these rules may be temporarily or permanently excluded from the dialogue spaces on NRC’s Twitter feeds.
+Anyone acting contrary to these rules may be temporarily or permanently excluded from the dialogue spaces on the NRC's Twitter feeds.

 Any questions or comments about this policy can be submitted to NRC-CB.